Romain-OC/Automation-Network-setting/README.md

 The purpose of this project is to automate network interfaces configuration tasks and the installation of a firewall using iptables.

-## Configuration interfaces :
+At launch the program will download the necessary packages for dhcp servers and iptables.
+A window will appear when installing iptables-persistent (on Debian only), Choose No for both questions asked.

+## Interfaces configuration:

-At launch the program will rename the network interfaces with the old name "ethx".
+The network interfaces will be renamed with the old name "ethx".
 You will be asked to enter the IP addresses required for the interfaces in the order eth0, eth1 etc....
 Then the configuration files (/etc/network/interfaces, /etc/netplan/01-netcfg.yaml, /etc/sysconfig/network-scripts/ifcfg-eth) will be automatically generated according to your operating system with the IP addresses